joejb/pipelight/README.md

 Configuring Firefox

-Set up a user agent switcher with User Agent Overrider Firefox extension (https://addons.mozilla.org/en-Us/firefox/addon/user-agent-overrider/) tool that quickly changes the about:config preference entry general.useragent.override.
-This extension is hosted on Github https://github.com/muzuiget/user_agent_overrider
+User Agent Switcher Firefox extension (https://addons.mozilla.org/en-US/firefox/addon/uaswitcher/) tool quickly changes the about:config, the User-Agent header & navigator.userAgent.
+For Firefox 57 below this extension is hosted on Github https://github.com/muzuiget/user_agent_overrider

-After installation, you should click on User Agent Overrider toolbar button, select a User-Agent “Windows / Edge” in the popup menu.
+After installation, you should click on User Agent Switcher toolbar button, select a User-Agent “Windows / Edge” in the popup menu.

 Enjoy!